005 | Quitting Is Okay

 And take your life back.

-Quit the class/course/event and go and do something more meaningful with your life.
+So quit the class/course/event and go and do something more meaningful with your life.

 Yes, you’ve blown a load of cash, wasted some emotional energy, and lost some time.
+So what.

 In future, you might be more discerning in your choices.